Here is my Kickstarter page. I launched the Kickstarter on March 14 (Pi Day). It is an opportunity to pre-order the coloring book,

 Front and back cover

 Front and back cover will be a couple of my more playful drawings.
-Text for delta V map to be added in.
-Also Suggested Retail Price, ISBN number and barcode.
+Also text for delta V map, Suggested Retail Price, ISBN number and barcode.
 The section on Dandelin Spheres remains in the coloring book and the front cover will one of the Dandelin drawings colored in.

 The earlier book was labeled a workbook.
 The printers of the first edition told me this was because ISBN numbers for workbooks are free.
 However I want this book to be playful as well as informative.
 In my opinion something categorized as a coloring book is more marketable than a workbook.